Rules and procedures for housing society elections in India

 1. Election schedule

-3. Current voter list with a request to update details within next 7-10 days
+3. Current voter list with a request to update details within the next 7-10 days.

-3 Voter list (initial) 21 days in advance List to be put up on notice board.
-Generally, it should include Flat number, Owner / voter name, Email ID, Mobile number and dues if any.
-Members to be requested to update their details within next 7-14 days.
-Also, inform members if there are any dues which can lead to denial of right to vote or right to stand in elections
+3 Voter list (initial) 21 days in advance List to be put up on the notice board.
+Should include Flat number, Owner / voter name, Email ID, Mobile number, and dues if any.
+Members to be requested to update their details within the next 7-14 days.
+Also, inform members if there are any dues that can lead to the denial of the right to vote or stand in elections.

 4 Last date of filing nomination 7 days in advance of election